 - Adults—20 milligrams (mg) once a day in the morning.
 Your doctor may adjust your dose if needed.

-- Teenagers 13 to 17 years of age—At first, 10 mg once a day in the morning.
+- Children 13 to 17 years of age—At first, 10 mg once a day in the morning.
 Your doctor may adjust your dose if needed.

 - Children 6 to 12 years of age—At first, 10 mg once a day in the morning.
 Your doctor may adjust your dose if needed.
 However, the dose is usually not more than 30 mg per day.